University of Denver: Magazine

-The University of Denver Magazine is published four times a year, in fall, winter, spring, and summer.
+The University of Denver Magazine is published quarterly.

 The Denver Quarterly was founded in 1966 by novelist John Edward Williams.
-The Denver Quarterly is published jointly by the Department of English & Literary Arts at the University of Denver.
-The Denver Quarterly has published poems by many poets, including Dobby Gibson, Seyed Morteza Hamidzadeh, Emily Fragos, Donna L. Emerson, Heather Hughes, L. S. Klatt, and Victoria McArtor.

-Student life

-Fraternities and sororities at the university include:
+Fraternities and sororities

+The University of Denver has hosted fraternities and sororities for over 130 years.

 Athletics

 DU's athletic teams are known as the Denver Pioneers.
-The school has been fielding athletic teams since 1867, winning 33 NCAA Division One titles since 1949—among the top 15 of all schools.
+The school has been fielding athletic teams since 1867, winning 35 NCAA Division One titles since 1949—among the top 15 of all schools.
 Denver is best known as a major power in winter sports, in particular, skiing and ice hockey.
 DU has won 24 NCAA national team skiing championships (more than any other school).
-Ice hockey is DU's flagship spectator sport, with nine NCAA titles (tied for first among all schools), most recently in 2022 and including back-to-back crowns in 2004 and 2005.
-The program has produced 75 NHL players and regularly sells out the 6,000 seat Magness Arena on campus, the showpiece of the Ritchie Center for Sports and Wellness.
+Ice hockey is DU's flagship spectator sport, with 10 NCAA titles (first among all schools), most recently in 2024 and including back-to-back crowns in 2004 and 2005.
+The program has produced 80 NHL players and regularly sells out the 6,000 seat Magness Arena on campus, the showpiece of the Ritchie Center for Sports and Wellness.

 The Pioneers' major conference affiliations changed in July 2013.
 Denver moved its primary affiliation from the Western Athletic Conference to The Summit League, hockey moved from the Western Collegiate Hockey Association to the National Collegiate Hockey Conference, and men's lacrosse moved from the ECAC Lacrosse League to the Big East Conference.
 The women's lacrosse team also moved from the Mountain Pacific Sports Federation (MPSF) to the Big East Conference in 2017 and in 2019 they reached the Elite 8 (quarterfinals) of the NCAA tournament.
 In addition, the women's gymnastics team joined the newly formed Mountain Rim Gymnastics Conference in 2013 and later moved to the Big 12 Conference in July 2015.

-The Pioneers won the national championship in men's lacrosse in 2015, beating Maryland, 10–5.
-They were the first Division I men's team west of the Appalachians to win a men's lacrosse NCAA national championship.
-The 2016 men's soccer team advanced to the NCAA College Cup.

-The school has identified itself as the Pioneers since 1925.
-Previous mascots were Pioneer Pete (1920s to 1968), Denver Boone (1968 to 1998), and Ruckus the red-tailed hawk (1998 to 2007).
-A 2013 task force generated three new mascot options, but none of them carried enough votes from the university community to merit selection.
+In July 2026, DU will leave the Summit League for the West Coast Conference.